-It is the responsibility of the writer in English to make it clear to the reader how various parts of the text are connected.
+It is the responsibility of the writer or formal speaker in English to make it clear to the reader or listener how the various parts of the text are connected.
 These connections can be made explicit grammatically and lexically by the use of different reference words.
 Every text has a structure.
 It is not just a random collection of sentences.
 The parts that make up the text are related in a meaningful way to each other.
 In order to make these relationships in the text clear, it is necessary to show how the sentences are related.
 Words like "it", "this", "that", "here", "there" etc. refer to other parts of the text.
 You need to understand how to use these connections or links.

 There are four main types of links used in academic texts: reference, ellipsis and substitution, conjunction and lexical cohesion (Halliday and Hasan, 1976).

 Certain items of language in English have the property of reference.
 That is, they do not have meaning themselves, but they refer to something else for their meaning.